Who Declares A Famine? And What Does That Actually Mean?

 But if there isn't enough help, the situation can quickly ratchet up to phase two where an area is considered "stressed" or to phase three, when it's considered in "crisis."
 At this point even with whatever aid is being provided at least one in five households is either taking drastic measures to get food or is actually cutting back on food.
 The drastic steps could involve selling off the last of their cattle, or eating seeds like maize kernels that they would normally plant for the next harvest.
 Also, for a situation to be considered level three, between 10 to 15 percent of the population is starting to suffer from what's called "acute malnutrition" — essentially the effects of not getting enough food.

 By phase four the situation has reached the point of an "emergency."
-One in five households is either taking steps to get by that are so drastic they'll be impossible to sustain for much longer — or the family is are already cutting back on food intake in major ways.
+One in five households is either taking steps to get by that are so drastic they'll be impossible to sustain for much longer — or the family is already cutting back on food intake in major ways.

 "People might start by protecting at least the main earners in the family — say the men who work in the fields — at the expense of the others," explains Yasmin Haque, UNICEF's deputy director of emergency operations.
 "So in a household that has extreme shortages of food you might see that first the mother starts to skip meals.
 Then it gets to the children.
 And then gradually you see the whole range of family members reducing their meals from three a day to two.
 And then maybe from a meal a day to a meal every two days."